playcanvas/blog/_posts/2015-09-21-playcanvas-feature-update.markdown

 We now let you upload and create GLSL shader code as an asset in your project.
 Simply drop a **.glsl** file into the scene.
 Or create a new file from scratch in the asset panel.

-Also, if you're smart, you can use the **asset.on("change")** event to automatically update your materials when ever the shader changes.
+Also, if you're smart, you can use the `asset.on('change')` event to automatically update your materials when ever the shader changes.

 **Live editing of material shaders anyone?**

 These are just two of the new features we've added over the past few months.
 If you haven't visited PlayCanvas in a while.
 Now is the perfect time to get back to building.

 [TRY PLAYCANVAS NOW](https://playcanvas.com)